 \subsection{Experiences}

 Participants' experiences reflected their interaction patterns.
-On a surface level, both prototypes sparked a positive reaction towards these kinds of AI-augmented work overall.
-However, despite the positive reaction, the two prototypes created very easily distinguishable experiences where the MyData prototype often was more preferred than the CorpoCapitalist one.
+At the most basic level, both prototypes sparked positive reactions to AI-augmented work overall.
+These positive reaction aside, the two prototypes led to quite easily distinguishable experiences, with the MyData prototype often being favoured over the CorpoCapitalist one.